Liquidation: The order

 Once liquidation commences (which depends upon applicable law, but will generally be when the petition was originally presented, and not when the court makes the order), dispositions of the company's generally void, and litigation involving the company is generally restrained.

 Upon hearing the application, the court may either dismiss the petition or make the order for winding-up.
 The court may dismiss the application if the petitioner unreasonably refrains from an alternative course of action.

 The court may appoint an official receiver, and one or more liquidators, and has general powers to enable rights and liabilities of claimants and contributories to be settled.
 Separate meetings of creditors and contributories may decide to nominate a person for the appointment of a liquidator and possibly of a supervisory liquidation committee.

-Administrative Receiver
+Administrative receiver

-The person appointed by the holder of a floating charge debenture over a company’s assets to collect in and realise the assets of that company and to repay the indebtedness to the debenture holder.
+The person appointed by the holder of a floating charge debenture over a company's assets to collect in and realise the assets of that company and to repay the indebtedness to the debenture holder.
+Administrative receivers can no longer be appointed by floating charge holders with the exception of floating charges created prior to 15 September 2003.